Brighton and Hove Psychotherapy

 Filed Under: Mark Vahrmeyer, Psychotherapy Tagged With: anger, Psychotherapy, Trauma

-Anger Management Counselling in Brighton
+Anger management counselling in Brighton

 Anger is a normal, healthy emotion which every person feels at some point in their life.
 It’s part of what makes us human.
 However, anger becomes a problem when we find it causes destructive behaviour or impacts your overall mental and physical health.